U.S. Road Trips: The Northeast

 Good to know: The Farnsworth Art Museum is also located in Rockland, giving you a good dose of culture along with a fantastic meal.

-Head down the coast of Maine if you're in the mood for by-the-book prep, nature adventures, and rural farm areas.
+If you're in the mood for by-the-book prep, nature adventures, and rural farm areas.

 Route to take: Skip around from Camden to Rockport to Kennebunkport to Norway.